 Cherry Blossom Cocktail

-Pour Sambuca, grenadine syrup, and milk into a cocktail shaker.
-Shake and strain into prepared glasses glass.
+- Pour Sambuca, grenadine syrup, and milk into an ice-filled cocktail shaker.
+Shake vigorously and strain into prepared glasses glass.